-When looking for references it is important to keep in mind that you should have at least three different references.
+When looking for references it is important to keep in mind you should have at least three different references.
 It is also important to have a variety of references.
 You don’t want to have three references from the same job or internship, try to shake it up a little bit.

 Now on to the important part, where do you look for references?
-The best place to start looking is at any jobs or internships that you have had.
+The best place to start looking is at any jobs or internships you have had.
 Your managers from these jobs can provide a good reference of you and your work ethic.
 If you have never had a job before, or even if you have, you can also ask academic professors to be a reference for you.
 Professors can provide testament to your work ethic and academic ability.
 Employers will enjoy hearing from professors because they can see your ability to learn new things.
-Past jobs, internships and professors are the main three places that most people look for references.
+Past jobs, internships, and professors are the main three places most college students look for references.
 However, you can also look for references from: volunteer opportunities you have been involved in, advisors, coaches, colleagues, customers, clients, and any number of people who can attest to either your professional or personal attributes.

-One last thing to mention about finding the right reference; make sure they will give you a positive reference!
-You don’t want to ask someone to be a reference if you know they will give you a negative review.
-Instead, find someone else to ask that will be able to give you a positive review.
+One last thing to mention about finding the right person; make sure they will give you a positive reference!
+You don’t want to ask someone to be a reference if you know they could give you a negative review.
+Instead, find someone else to ask who will be able to give you a positive review.
 If you must put down someone who will give you a negative review, be honest with the employer and tell them.
 Explain to them that the review might not be great and give reasons why the review might not be stellar.
 This will help to alleviate the shock of the negative review for the employer.